Practicing embodied soul care through faithful presence.

 Communing with Christ as the essential catalyst for transformation and wholeness.

 Helping people form identity and shape purpose rooted in faith, hope and love in Christ.

-Connecting people meaningfully into redemptive community of the church.
+Encouraging meaningful connection through the redemptive community of the church.

 Statement of Faith: